10 Tips To Tighten Belly Skin After Pregnancy, Without Surgery

 6. Breastfeed your baby

 Breastfeeding is helpful for both you and your baby.
 A few studies show that breastfeeding might help a new mother lose a few extra calories a day (10).
+Some studies indicate that breastfeeding may also aid in reducing waist circumference (WC) in the years following pregnancy, promoting long-term maternal health.
+However, the extent of weight loss differs for everyone and depends on other factors like diet, activity level, and metabolism (25).

-7. Exfoliating your skin
+7. Exfoliate your skin

 Exfoliation promotes new skin growth

-Image: IStock
+Image: iStock

 Exfoliation helps in removing dead cells and promotes new skin growth that will be healthier and tighter than the old skin.
 It is believed to improve the appearance of the skin.
-Use a loofahiXA natural sponge used for exfoliating and cleansing the skin a sponge, or a bath brush to scrub your belly while taking a bath (11).
+Use a loofahiA natural sponge used for exfoliating and cleansing the skin a sponge, or a bath brush to scrub your belly while taking a bath (11).

 Some homemade exfoliating scrubs you may try: